py5coding/py5book/integrations/trimesh.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

 A final comment on drawing styles: Trimesh objects can have their own drawing style information ([ColorVisuals](https://trimesh.org/trimesh.visual.color.html#trimesh.visual.color.ColorVisuals)) instead of texture-based styles ([TextureVisuals](https://trimesh.org/trimesh.visual.texture.html#trimesh.visual.texture.TextureVisuals)).
 If [](/reference/sketch_convert_shape) detects a ColorVisuals object, it will use that drawing style information instead of py5's active drawing style.

-Also, some Trimesh library operations seem to add ColorVisuals objects to their output.
+Also, know that some Trimesh library operations seem to add ColorVisuals objects to their output.
 This can be a bit confusing because your calls to py5's style methods such as [](/reference/sketch_stroke) and [](/reference/sketch_fill) will have no effect.
 Be aware of this possibility to avoid coding frustrations.
 If you suspect this is happening, one easy way to address this is to call the [](https://py5coding.org/reference/py5shape_disable_style.html) method to remove Trimesh's drawing style settings from the `Py5Shape` object and take control of the drawing style.

 +++ {"editable": true, "slideshow": {"slide_type": ""}}